 Water and Humidity

-The plant’s water needs are low.
+The Agave ovatifolia whale’s tongue agave plant’s water needs are low.
 However, with regular irrigation, they grow in size and colonize unwanted areas quickly.
 When you’re first establishing the young plants outdoors, water them every 4-5 days in the first month.

-After that, water them once a week, and gradually reduce the number of times you water to every other week until they fully mature.
+After that, regular irrigation should occur once a week, and gradually reduce the number of times you water to every other week until they fully mature.
 Once established, water them occasionally – once every couple of weeks in summer and monthly in winter – to maintain healthy roots.
 Give additional water only when the top inch or two of the soil seems dry.

 Agaves can tolerate any well-draining soil; however, they mostly prefer sandy or rocky soil.
 The plants aren’t particular about the soil pH.
 If you can, make sure to grow them under sun from the beginning instead of transplanting.

-The plants don’t need fertilizing.
-Feeding generally encourages flowers and that would mean death for the Agave Ovatifolia.
+Agave ovatifolia whale’s tongue agave doesn’t need fertilizing.
+Feeding generally encourages the greenish-yellow flowers — a flower color that would mean death for the Agave Ovatifolia.
 Therefore, if you want the plants to live for longer, don’t fertilize them at all.

 - Choose a nice spot in your garden with dry, sandy soil and full sun.
 Take it out of its pot and dig up a hole a little bigger than the root ball.